patrickfav/website-favre/content/articles/2018-01-14-managing-logging-in-a-multi-module-android-application/index.md

 #### Issue #1: Many Modules & Libraries

 Our module layout consists of a growing number of about 15 Android modules and 4 Java modules.
-Additional we have around 5 in-house libraries/dependencies we use and of course countless third-party libraries. **A chaotic mixture of LogCat, SLF4J and a couple of home-brew** loggers are used **without any real centralized configuration**.
+Additionally we have around 5 in-house libraries/dependencies we use and of course countless third-party libraries. **A chaotic mixture of LogCat, SLF4J and a couple of home-brew** loggers are used **without any real centralized configuration**.

 #### Issue #2: Using Custom Loggers

 Apart from LogCat we used a very basic custom facade called Flog.
 It would log the output to an internal file in addition to the console for better crash reports.
 There were clear rules when to use Flog and when Log but at that time we had 4 modules and different people working in the project.
-Over time it was forgotten to use Flog and oftentimes **important log info was lost while finding specific bugs.**
+Over time, it was forgotten to use Flog and often times **important log info was lost while finding specific bugs.**

 #### Issue #3: Inflexible SLF4J Android Binding